Changeset

 File formats

 The format of your changeset depends on the file type of your changelog, which can be SQL, XML, YAML, or JSON.
-For examples of entire changelogs in each format, see the example pages linked in the following drop-down tabs.
+For examples of entire changelogs in each format, see the pages linked in the following drop-down tabs.

 For other formats, see Example Changelogs: Other Formats.